 Although weekly collections, stipends, donations, and others are very generous, they do not even cover our basic yearly expenses.
 We rely on the parking lot lease as well as the school building lease to cover all of the shortfalls.
 For example, other than paying salaries, utilities, insurance, property taxes, maintenance and many additional standard operating costs, we also pay $ 4,912.00 each month to the Archdiocese of Detroit for our standard parish assessment as well as $ 5,191.00 each month to the Archdiocese of Detroit as their assessment on our school building lease.

 Over many years, we have built our savings looking toward these restorations projects and a portion of both the parking lot revenue and the school building revenue lease has helped to build our savings.

 With the continued guidance from the Old St. Mary’s Parish Council and Parish Finance Council, with proper maintenance and care, we forecast 30 to 40 years into the future without other major expenses to our campus of buildings.

-These restoration costs will come from our savings.
-These restoration costs come from your generosity and have made possible these restorations that are restoring Old St. Mary’s and enshrined within our hearts its beauty, grandeur—a parish dedicated to the greater honor and glory to God under the patronage and guidance of our Blessed Virgin Mother.
+These restoration costs come from your generosity.
+This had made possible these restorations that are restoring Old St. Mary’s and enshrined within our hearts its beauty and grandeur—a parish dedicated to the greater honor and glory to God under the patronage and guidance of our Blessed Virgin Mother.

-Thanks again to all.
-If you have any questions, please call or email Randy Bowers, Operations Manager @ email@example.com.
+Thanks again to everyone.
+If you have any questions, please call or email Randy Bowers, Operations Manager @ firstname.lastname@example.org.